 How can ChatGPT assist you as a teacher?

 At LessonUp we are certain that ChatGPT could assist you, as a research and support tool, in creating amazing lesson material.
 You remain to be the expert about education.
 Based on your knowledge and experience, you could use the chatbot to assist you in creating (interactive) learning material for your lessons.

 Talk about ChatGPT with your students: guide them on how to use it as a research tool, or as a tool to assist them in learning.

 The positive impact of OpenAI’s ChatGPT in education will be significant.
 It could be used to help students practice skills and receive instructions.
 This would allow you more time to focus on your students and connect with them on a deeper level.

-Interested in more about ChatGPT?
+Interested in more about our AI assistant?